@ditsmod/i18n

 }

-Why does the method, and not the property, return the abbreviation of the language names?
-The point is that in JavaScript, a class property cannot be viewed until an instance of this class is made.
-But the getLng() method can be easily viewed through YourClass.prototype.getLng().
-This allows you to get statistics of available translations even before using dictionaries.
+Why should a method, not a property, return the language code?
+The reason is that in JavaScript, a class property cannot be accessed until an instance of that class is created.
+However, the getLng() method can be easily accessed through YourClass.prototype.getLng().
+This allows retrieving statistics on available translations even before the dictionaries are used.

 Each dictionary class containing a translation must extend the base dictionary class: